MikeBeaulieu/MikeBeaulieu.github.io/_statusupdates/2016-04-12-Salesforce-Work.md

 title: Salesforce Migration
 status: active
 type: Project
-summary: Finished Discrepency Report.
-Composed a second report that came out of the meeting with Frida on Monday.
-The Missing Customers report was reviewed and a few enhancements are needed before marking it as Done.
+summary: No progress made this week.
+There are a few changes needed on a report and additional trade data needed in the extract.
-updated: 2016-05-27 9:25:00
+updated: 2016-06-03 9:25:00
 ---

 The logic to extract customers was originally looking only for customers that had traded alread.
 This was partly due to the calculation of a Trade First Date field.